If you want to take your pets on holiday abroad they will need their own Passports.

-Many UK pet owners now take advantage of the Pet Travel Scheme (PETS) which allows pet dogs, cats and ferrets, which have traveled to other countries (all of Europe plus some other countries), re-enter the UK without requiring quarantine.
+Many UK pet owners now take advantage of the Pet Travel Scheme (PETS) which allows pet dogs, cats and ferrets which have travelled to other countries (all of Europe plus some other countries) to re-enter the UK without requiring quarantine.

 The main requirements of the PETS scheme are:

 - A microchip – this must be in place before rabies vaccination

 - A blood test to prove that your pet has satisfactory protection against rabies

 - PETS Documentation from your Vet – your Pet’s Passport

 - You may need an official Veterinary Certificate for countries outside the EU

 - Tick and tapeworm treatment 24 to 48 hours before re-entering the UK

 - Travel with an approved transport company on an authorised route

 Due to the incubation period of rabies, your pet’s first Passport will not be valid until approximately seven months after their first rabies vaccination.
 However, once your pet has a Passport all you need to do is keep their rabies vaccination up to date.